thorinii/ast-editor-experiments/README.md

 * 2D spatial code grid
 * Mobile interface
   * So offload as much work as possible to server
+* Try using a CSS pre-processor with variables

 ## Thoughts